Carl J. Nichols: Dominion defamation lawsuits

-TikTok Inc. v.
-Trump, no. 20-2658 (D.D.C)
+Tik Tok v.
+Trump

 On Sunday, September 27, 2020, Judge Nichols, granting in part the motion of plaintiffs TikTok and ByteDance, issued a preliminary injunction partially enjoining (i.e., temporarily stopping) the Department of Commerce's implementation of President Donald Trump's August 6, 2020, executive order prohibiting certain transactions related to TikTok.
 The portion of the prohibition that Nichols enjoined would have barred Apple and Google from offering TikTok in their app stores, and would have taken effect just before midnight that night.

 On December 7, 2020, Judge Nichols granted a second preliminary injunction requested by TikTok and ByteBance, enjoining the remainder of the Commerce Department's implementation of that executive order.
 The case (then captioned TikTok v.
 Biden) was dismissed by joint stipulation of the parties on July 21, 2021, following President Biden's decision to rescind President Trump's August 6, 2020, executive order.

 Donald J. Trump v.
-Committee on Ways and Means, et al, no. 19-2173 (D.D.C.)
+Committee on Ways and Means

 On August 1, 2019, Nichols issued a temporary order which barred the State of New York from handing over state tax returns to the U.S. House Committee on Ways and Means and established a briefing and hearing schedule.
 The state, through its attorney general and co-defendant Letitia James, promptly asked Nichols to dismiss the lawsuit or transfer it to a federal court in New York, on the ground that it cannot be maintained against them where the defendants neither reside nor act.
 On November 11, 2019, Nichols dismissed the lawsuit, finding that the court did not have jurisdiction over the New York Attorney General or the commissioner of the New York Department of Taxation and Finance.

-U.S. v.
-Steve Bannon

-Nichols is the judge for the Steve Bannon contempt of Congress case.

-Memberships
+USAID dismantling

+On February 7, 2025, Nichols placed an injunction on the Trump administration's plan to place 2,200 USAID workers on leave.
+On February 21, Nichols declined to extend the injunction.
+Nichols ruled that "the record now reflects that no USAID employee stationed abroad has been or imminently will be required to return to the United States within thirty days."
+Nichols ruled, in effect, that discontinuing housing, visa sponsorship, and security was not tantamount to "requiring" employees stationed abroad to return.

+Trial of Sean Dunn

+Nichols presided over the trial of Sean Dunn, who was acquitted of assaulting a federal agent by throwing a Subway sandwich at him.

+Affiliation

 Nichols has been a member of the Federalist Society; once from 2003 to 2008 and again in 2018.